-Important Note: OBDLink has announced to fire the OBDLink MX (both Bluetooth and WIFI version) and focus on OBDLink MX+, the upgraded version of OBDLink MX.
+Important Note: OBDLink announced to fire the OBDLink MX (both Bluetooth and WIFI version) from 2020 and will focus on OBDLink MX+, the upgraded version OBDLink MX.

 Good news – we’ve done all the hard work for you.
 This hands-on review compares OBDLink’s MX+ and LX scan tools to help you pick the more suitable one for you.

 Table of Contents